top of page

 An Ultimate Indoor Experience

-The Indy AlleyCats are members of the American Ultimate Disc League and play its home games out of the Grand Park Events Center in Westfield, Indiana.
-The building is the centerpiece to the Grand Park Sports Complex that features 26 baseball and softball diamonds and 31 multipurpose fields for soccer, football, and lacrosse spread out over 400-acres 20 miles north of downtown Indianapolis.
+The Indy AlleyCats are members of the United Frisbee Association, formerly the American Ultimate Disc League, and play home games out of the Grand Park Events Center in Westfield, Indiana.
+The building is the centerpiece of the Grand Park Sports Complex.
+It features 26 baseball and softball diamonds and 31 multipurpose fields for soccer, football, and lacrosse spread out over 400 acres 20 miles north of downtown Indianapolis.

-What makes the GPEC unique is that it is the only indoor facility in the 21 team AUDL and offers plenty of benefits from the Cats previous homes of Kuntz Stadium and Roncalli Stadium.
-The building features indoor control climate, a full-service restaurant, and alcoholic beverages to sip during the game.
+What makes the GPEC unique is that it is the only indoor facility in the 24-team UFA and offers plenty of benefits that include protection from cold and rainy days, an indoor control climate, a full-service restaurant, and alcoholic beverages to sip during the game.

-The AlleyCats have been mainstays in the league since 2013 and have posted only one losing season in its history.
-To the discerning eye, the sport of ultimate disc should be easy to follow, understandable and enjoyable to watch and to its burgeoning fan base of supporters, the next big step in spreading the game to further regions of North America.
+The AlleyCats have been mainstays in the league since 2013 and have posted only two losing seasons in its history.
+To the discerning eye, the sport of ultimate disc should be easy to follow, understandable, and enjoyable to watch, and to its burgeoning fan base of supporters, the next big step in spreading the game to further regions of North America.

-The sport has a little bit of everything: high scores, quick and short passes, turnovers, close plays and extraordinary leaps towards the heavens to pull down a disc for a score.
-During the spring and summer time, it may be a nice distraction than the usual sporting events taking place in town.
+The sport has a little bit of everything: high scores, quick and short passes, turnovers, close plays, and extraordinary leaps toward the heavens to pull down a disc for a score.
+During the spring and summer time, it may be a nice distraction from the usual sporting events taking place in town.

 The GPEC offers two areas for food and drink.
 A full-service restaurant is located on the top level and overlooks one end of the field offering 12 taps of craft and domestic beers, plus plenty more in cans.
-The menu offers the usual pub food from burgers, turkey wraps, chicken wings, nachos, fried chicken sandwiches, and pork tenderloins.
+While the concession stand downstairs offers an array of snacks.

 Grand Parks Event Center Restaurant, Photo by Marc Viquez, Stadium Journey